The New Vic Project

 Today, this idea is being brought to life.
-Under the guidance and in collaboration with government authorities, McGill University is developing a proposal to reimagine a portion of the former hospital site as a state-of-the-art research, teaching, and learning hub dedicated to Sustainability Systems and Public Policy.
+Under the guidance of, and in collaboration with government authorities, McGill University is now developing a proposal to reimagine a portion of the former hospital site as a state-of-the-art research, teaching, and learning hub dedicated to Sustainability Systems and Public Policy.

 McGill’s Strategic Academic Plan states that no university can lead globally in the 21st century without putting sustainability at the centre of its operations, research, and teaching.

 This is our commitment, as the New Vic Project helps us redefine what an open, connected, and purposeful university can be.

 The New Vic Project is an essential piece of the Master Plan: an overarching vision and collaborative framework for the entire Royal Vic site, overseen by the Société Québécoise des infrastructures.

 McGill’s new complex will be built for connection and exchange between academics, students, and staff.
 Open, connected, and purposeful — it will serve the university community while inviting partners, community groups, and citizens to share in the physical and intellectual vibrancy of the site.

 Classic patient wards and medical facilities will be reimagined and completely reinvented into a dynamic space – creating opportunities for creative collisions and greater innovation.